outde-xyz/website/content/Tutorials/latex_pgfplots_phonetics.md

 For instance, the vowels *i* and *y* are placed on top of the F2-axis.
 And where vowels are placed closely together, it is easy to confuse the labels.
 We need more fine-grained control over the labels.
-While there's many ways this could be done, I'll present one that's fairly flexible and only uses techniques already covered in this tutorial.
+While there's many ways this could be done, I'll present one that's fairly flexible and primarily relies on techniques already covered in this tutorial.

 First, we once again modify the style of nodes near coordinates so that they can are placed at a specific angle from the center of the data point's dot.
 So instead of this: